Blockly Turtle Programming

 • A variety of Challenge Cards – pupils choose challenge cards to try, from the set provided, with advice from the teacher

 • A link to the graded quiz – provided when their challenge card is otherwise full.
 Pupils can try as many times as they like and show the teacher when they have solved all of the problems in the quiz.
-The quiz has the same value as completing one challenge card in terms of being awarded a grade.
+The quiz has the same value as completing one challenge card, in terms of being awarded a grade.

 White Shell pupils (Year 1)

-white turtle Playground: Turtle Playground - A
+white turtle Playground: Turtle Playground - White

 Learning Aims: Transfer children from floor robots; introduce programming with code blocks